3 Workplace Situations That Cause Communications Anxiety

 - Clear Communication – To set a boundary, you need to communicate your boundary clearly.
 For example, your manager is constantly emailing you after 6 pm.
 However, you are done working for the day at 6 pm.
 You have to set a boundary with your manager, so they understand you won’t be able to respond to messages sent after 6 pm until the following day.
 You can say something like, “Hi Brian, I appreciate you keeping me in the loop with your emails; however, I won’t be able to respond to any emails after 6 pm.
 This is my family time.”
 Clearly communicating your boundary will help you overcome your anxiety when speaking to your manager.

 - Be Consistent – Once you’ve set your boundary, you need to be consistent.
 For example, don’t check your email after 6 pm.
 You will bend the boundary and send mixed messages to your manager if you do.
-In our e-course, The Art Of Communication, you will learn powerful communications skills to help you advocate for yourself and stay consistent in your messaging.

 - Framework – During the Soulcast Media | LIVE, Rob suggested using a framework, or mantra, to remind yourself why you are setting a boundary.
 For example, if your manager asks you to do something after 6 pm and you have already set your 6 pm boundary, your mantra could be “family first.”
 When you repeat your mantra to yourself, you can have the confidence to tell your manager you have family matters to attend to at that time, but you would be happy to work on the project first thing in the morning.